daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 {: style="text-align: justify" }
 In my previous blog post [NETCONF XML Payload with YANG models](https://blog.kuhlcloud.de/automation/python/2024/02/22/netconf-xml.html){:target="_blank"} I explained how to create proper XML payload using the Native YANG model and the OpenConfig YANG model for IOS-XE and NX-OS to send configuration data to the devices with NETCONF.
 I wrote that the next steps could be to build another Python script using NETCONF with the ```<get>``` operation to validate the changes I made in a programmatic way.
 Here we are!

+I will show you the following two different options for the config validation:

+✅ IOS-XE config validation with Native YANG

+✅ NX-OS config validation with OpenConfig YANG

 Validation both IOS-XE router configuration using the Native YANG models